In this article, we’ll provide a quick overview of the treatment and investigations of patients with hypoglycaemia.

 - Foods with high-fat content impair sugar release therefore avoid things like chocolate

-- Avoid 50% dextrose as this is too viscous & 5% dextrose as this has far too little sugar
+- Avoid 50% dextrose as this is too viscous & 5% dextrose as this has far too little sugar.
+10% or 20% tends to be what is typically used.

 - Don’t treat high CBGs post-treatment, it can be corrected with the next meal & also a single episode of hyperglycaemia is rarely dangerous!